EddyTheCo/Shimmerpp/_posts/2023-07-09-Setting_the_SDK.md

 When developing for the Shimmer ecosystem using the C++ libraries, we recommend using CMake >=3.24.
 This allows you to exploit the latest modules and options.

-To install CMake in your platform follow the [instructions](https://cmake.org/install/).
+To install CMake on your platform follow the [instructions](https://cmake.org/install/).
 In the case of Ubuntu, cmake 3.26.4 can be installed using snap
 ```bash
 sudo snap install cmake